shivani6320/30-Days-of-R/README.md

 # 30 Days of R

-### 📌This is my collection highlights of R learning jouney✨
+### 📌This is a collection of highlights from my R learning jouney✨